Have your Google rankings dropped significantly, leaving you without an explanation of what went wrong? Don’t worry, you’re not alone.

 - Structured data markup violations: Incorrectly implementing structured data markup.

 And can you challenge a manual action?
-Well, you can’t directly challenge a manual action on Google, but you can fix the issues and request reconsideration.
+Well, you can’t directly do it on Google, but you can opt for efficient penalty recovery to solve all the issues that have occurred and request reconsideration.

 Check Your Backlinks